dlang/DIPs/DIPs/DIP-2NNN-QFS.md

 and, depending on context, can make an entity have a different type.

 The viability of this alternative depends on how prevalent the misleading space is in current code.
+The author hopes that community discussion will reveal that.

 The author believes that the exception to the max munch principle is not inherently bad, but a necessary rule to keep the change backwards compatible.